Seated on the throne – Revelation 4

 in the land of the Chaldeans – he was in Babylon.
 Little else is known about Ezekiel.

 wind coming from the north – the attack against Jerusalem will be from the North.
 In the next few chapters, Ezekiel prophecies the attack of Jerusalem by Babylon.
+The “King of the North” is always identified the spiritual and political power that attacks Israel, as we can see in Daniel 11.

 four living beings with four faces and four wings – in Revelation 4:7, the four creatures will be four different creatures: man, a bull, a lion, and an eagle.
 Here they are all the same, each creature has “the face of a man” and the features of three animals.